FreeCAD/FreeCAD-documentation/wiki/Plot_Basic_tutorial.md

 ### Setting series style

-Series allows you to set a lot of series properties.
-Try to set the properties shown at the example image, changing series colors and drawing style of the second one.
+You can set many series properties.
+Try to set the properties shown in the example image, changing the colors and drawing style of the second series.

 ### Setting axes labels

-With the labels tool you can set labels associated to all created axes.
+With the [labels tool](Plot_Labels.md) you can set the title and the labels for the axes.

  ![](images/Plot_Labels.svg‎ )  *Labels tool icon*